pivotal/docs-tap/tap-gui/tls/overview.hbs.md

 # Overview of enabling TLS for Tanzu Developer Portal

-Many users want inbound traffic to Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) to be properly encrypted.
+Many users want inbound traffic to Tanzu Developer Portal to be properly encrypted.
 These topics tell you how to enable TLS encryption either with an existing certificate or by using the included cert-manager instance.

 ## <a id="concepts"></a> Concepts